Planning for growth: Fact sheet

 NSW is experiencing unprecedented population growth and demand for school spaces, particularly in urban areas.

-To help meet the challenge of changing demographics, School Infrastructure NSW is considering innovative options to deliver new schools in specific situations where accessing land is difficult.
+To help meet the challenge of changing demographics, School Infrastructure is considering innovative options to deliver new schools in specific situations where accessing land is difficult.

 For example, partnering with other government agencies and the private sector to plan and deliver schools as part of an integrated development could help reduce land costs and allow schools to be a shared community feature of newly established precincts.